Lava Caves are formed inside lava, which is molten rock.

 Most blisters are smaller and do not qualify, big examples are extremely rare.

-But there are some blister caves known from Africa, which are up to 100m in
+But there are some blister caves known from Africa, which are up to 100 m in diameter.

 If they overturn they may form caves.